 Oceans are at the brink

-For decades, the ocean has been absorbing carbon dioxide dumped into the atmosphere by burning fossil fuels.
-It has also absorbed a lot of the extra heat produced by elevated atmospheric carbon dioxide levels.
+For decades, the ocean has been absorbing carbon dioxide dumped into the atmosphere by burning fossil fuels, faithfully capturing the extra heat that elevated atmospheric carbon dioxide levels produce.

-But even the ocean has limits, and we are bumping up against them, with damaging consequences for the whole world.
+But even the ocean has limits.
+We are bumping up against them now, with damaging consequences for the whole world.